Skip to content

 Factor in your tax band

-At 145% ICR (higher-rate taxpayer): £916.67 × 1.45 = £1,329.17.
-The rent would need to be significantly higher to meet this threshold.
+At 145% ICR for a higher-rate taxpayer: £916.67 × 1.45 = £1,329.17.
+The rent would need to be a good deal higher to reach that threshold.

 What if the rent doesn’t meet the stress test?